What are the advantages of IFRS 16: understanding the software and solutions

 Either of these options will require expensive system modifications to comply with the new requirements, and even then, the resulting system may not provide the real-time calculation needed to explore how changes to transition options impact cash flow and reported results.

 When it came to developing a solution to address IFRS 16 requirements, REPORTWISE Consulting chose the Anaplan platform.
 The Paris-based Anaplan partner specializes in statutory and financial reporting, and its consultants work with leading financial consolidation and disclosure management solutions.
-They opted for the Anaplan platform for several reasons:
+They opted for the Anaplan platform for these advantages of IFRS:

 - It’s a cloud solution, which precludes the need to install software or hardware.
 This supports rapid implementation.